-In order to attend the 24/25 Peach Factory program, each child must be registered as either a regular or an occasional user.
+In order to attend the 25/26 Peach Factory program, each child must be registered as either a regular or an occasional user.
 Regular users attend Peach Factory weekly and tuition is paid by the month.
-Occasional users attend on an asneeded basis and tuition is charged for the days attended.
+Occasional users attend on an as-needed basis and tuition is charged for the days attended.

-Monthly tuition for regular users is set at a lower rate by averaging in all school days, holidays, and in-service days.
+Monthly tuition for regular users is set at a lower rate by averaging in all school days, holidays, and inservice days.
 Because of this, no tuition adjustment needs to be made during single-day holidays or teacher professional development days.
 Months with holiday weeks may be charged additional fees.
-Daily rates for all-day Peach Factory is available for occasional users and those students who need child care only during holidays, holiday weeks, or teacher professional development days.
+Daily rates for all-day Peach Factory are available for occasional users and those students who need child care only during holidays, holiday weeks, or teacher professional development days.

 All students must be signed in and out by an adult listed on the student's emergency pick-up list, or otherwise authorized by the parent.
 If this adult is unknown, then an I.D. will be required.
-During the morning hours, students are to be signed in at their Peach Factory classrooms.
+During the morning hours, students are to be signed in at the Knight's Café or the morning check-in location.